Library consortium: Shared technology infrastructure

 Other shared technology infrastructure initiatives might include open source software hosting, joint digitization services, and digital content accessibility testing.

 Professional development

-Many consortia provide professional development opportunities for their members.
+Increasingly, library consortia provide professional development opportunities for their member libraries.
 Different consortia provide paid or free opportunities for librarians to learn new skills, introduce new technologies, and learn about trends in the field.
 Many consortia internally develop in person or online programming and often host their own regular meetings and/or conferences to encourage networking and skill sharing amongst their members.
 The Professional Development Alliance is an effort to share professional development content amongst consortia.

 Shared print programs

 Library consortia help coordinate shared print programs, allowing institutions within certain geographic regions to maintain a practical number of copies of scholarly monographs.
 These programs “protect against the loss of resources as pressure grows to reduce and repurpose space in library buildings.”
 Shared print programs can be regional or national in scale.

 Library consortia often cover many different activities not mentioned above, including, but not limited to consulting services, grant funding, and industry research.